 I was very fortunate to get Beats headphones for Christmas from my parents last year.
 I love listening to music.
 Whether I am working, driving, or yes posting this blog post, I am listening to music.
 I never really owned a good set of headphones before getting the Beats headphones, and I have been loving them.
 I know you audiophiles out there might have your own preference, and all I know is I love the audio quality.

 Samsung Galaxy S III

-My first smart phone was the first generation iPhone.
-2 years ago I decided to switch to a Droid X. I rooted that phone after 6 months and put several ROMs on it.
-After about a year I found no matter what I did the hardware just wasn’t fast enough to support the OS.
+My first smartphone was the first generation iPhone.
+2 years ago, I decided to switch to a Droid X. I rooted that phone after 6 months and put several ROMs on it.
+After about a year, I found no matter what I did, the hardware just wasn’t fast enough to support the OS.
 I recently got a new Samsung Galaxy S III and I have to say it is the best phone I have owned so far.
-I don’t think there is a single thing it isn’t able to do so far and it is lightening fast.
+I don’t think there is a single thing it isn’t able to do so far, and it is lightning fast.
 If you are in the market for a new phone, I can’t say enough about the S III.
 I am absolutely in love with it.